Posted by Sanket Patel

 June 25, 2012

-Now, Google has start taking serious local businesses, and it has huge plans for local businesses and it also making more than billions for itself in the process.
+Now, Google has started taking serious local businesses, and it has huge plans for local businesses and it also makes more than billions for itself in the process.
 Last week, a big Google+ push has been declared by Google into local search.
-Google declared this last when at time when it also revealed Google+ local that mostly turns Google+ business pages into the new local business hub.
+Google declared this last when at a time when it also revealed Google+ local that mostly turns Google+ business pages into the new local business hub.

 At WebPreNews, a Google spokesperson told “Much of the information from a business owners’ Google Place page – such as the business address, phone number, description, and Google reviews, and photos submitted by business owners and users – will automatically be ported over to the upgraded local Google+ page”.

 They also added, “People used to be able to find information about a business on the Google Places page, but now, they’ll find much of that same information on the local Google+ page and enjoy the added ability to share that information with the people in their Google+ Circles”.

 “This means that a business listing that could previously be found across Google Search, Google Maps, and Google Maps for mobile is still available in all those places, but is now also more easily discoverable to the millions of users on Google+ as well,” they said.